 Some cases in the world of family law are overall very positive for the participants involved.
-I think that the law in general, and family law more specifically, has a reputation as being negative in terms of the content involved in a typical case.
+I think that the law in general, and family law more specifically, has a reputation as negative in terms of the content involved in a typical case.
 While it's true that nobody looks forward to being involved in a family law case, the fact is that some cases show you can take lemons and make lemonade out of them.
 Searching for silver linings in difficult circumstances is what family law attorneys do best.

 I think the quintessential feel-good family law case is an adoption.
-While the majority of most family law attorney's practice centers around child custody and adoption cases, attorneys in this field do have the opportunity to handle an adoption case here and there.
-From a personal standpoint, I always hope that each year we are fortunate enough to handle more and more adoption cases for families in our community.
+While the majority of most family law attorney's practice centers around child custody and adoption cases, attorneys in this field have the opportunity to handle an adoption case here and there.
+From a personal standpoint, I always hope that we are fortunate enough to handle more and more adoption cases for families in our community each year.
 To me, adoptions show that the legal system, private adoption agencies, and our community's spirit of giving are all aligned.
 Given the difficult past year we have all had, I think we are all looking for circumstances in which there is good coordination between different groups in our society.
 Again, it pays to look for silver linings in grey clouds.

 Most of us are familiar with what adoption looks like.
 We may not be aware of the specific laws that are a part of an adoption.
-We may not know of anyone who has been adopted or of a family who has adopted a child.
-However, we know from television, movies, and life in general that there are children who do not have parents or may need a second parent.
+We may not know of anyone who has been adopted or a family who has adopted a child.
+However, we know from television, movies, and life in general that children do not have parents or may need a second parent.
 That is where adoption serves a necessary role in our country.
 Adoption is the completion of a family, or at least the beginning part of a family becoming whole.

 Stepparent adoption in Texas: The basics

 That brings us to the topic of today’s blog post.
-If you are reading this blog post and are thinking about adopting a stepchild then the preceding paragraph may leave you asking yourself how you fit into this whole equation.
-After all-you are not trying to find a child from an adoption agency to become part of your family.
+If you are reading this blog post and are thinking about adopting a stepchild, then the preceding paragraph may leave you asking yourself how you fit into this whole equation.
+After all, you are not trying to find a child from an adoption agency to become part of your family.
 You already have a child that you are interested in bringing into your home as your child.
-If your spouse has a child with whom you share a close relationship the thought of adoption may have crossed your mind a time or two especially if that child has a second parent who is not a part of their life.
+If your spouse has a child with whom you share a close relationship, the thought of adoption may have crossed your mind a time or two, especially if that child has a second parent who is not a part of their life.

 The next logical question that you should be asking yourself is: where do you begin the process of adopting your step-child.
-I think most of us know that adoptions are a legal issue that would be heard in a court.
+I think most of us know that adoptions are a legal issue that would be heard in court.
 Which court, though?
 Harris County is a big place.
 So are Fort Bend, Galveston, and Montgomery Counties, for that matter.
 Can you file a petition in a local justice of the peace court and be done with it?

 The answer to that question is no. A family court would be the appropriate court to hear your adoption petition.
-Depending on the county in which you reside, the appropriate family court could either be a district court or a statutory court that has jurisdiction over family law cases like a county court at law or county court.
+Depending on the county in which you reside, the appropriate family court could either be a district court or a statutory court with jurisdiction over family law cases like a county court at law or county court.
 A simple Google search should point you in the right direction as long as you know what county you are a resident of.

 Next, you should determine whether or not you need to hire an attorney.
 Talk to the lawyer about their perspective on your life.
-If you are in a situation where the biological parent of your stepchild is voluntarily agreeing to step aside for you to adopt the child then you are in a completely different circumstance than a stepparent who is going to try and have the biological parent’s parental rights terminated against that parent’s will.
+If you are in a situation where the biological parent of your stepchild voluntarily agrees to step aside for you to adopt the child, then you are in a completely different circumstance than a stepparent who is going to try and have the biological parent’s parental rights terminated against that parent’s will.
 The difference between the two scenarios will tell you whether or not you need an attorney.

-Beginning the process of filing for the adoption of your stepchild
+Beginning the process of filing for the adoption of your stepchild.

-To file a petition to adopt your stepchild you will need to pay some amount of money to do so.
+To file a petition to adopt your stepchild, you will need to pay some money to do so.
 Depending on the county where you reside, that amount Of money could be around $50 or up to a few $100.
-What you can do is go online to your district or County clerk's website to view the filing fees for an adoption case in your County.
+What you can do is go online to your district or county clerk's website to view the filing fees for an adoption case in your County.
 There is a chance that you will be able to have your filing fees waived if you qualify as being indigent.
 Being on welfare, food stamps, or other government assistance is a good place to start if you are making an argument that you are indigent and unable to pay the filing fees associated with your adoption case.
 Paragraph

 There will be two parties in your adoption case.
 You and your spouse we'll file as Co petitioners in the persons who have filed the original petition for adoption.
-The respondent to the adoption case will be the parent who you seek to have their parental rights terminated. if you are in a situation where the other parent has already had their parental rights terminated then you will not have a respondent at all.
+The respondent to the adoption case will be the parent you seek to have their parental rights terminated.
+If you are in a situation where the other parent has already had their parental rights terminated, then you will not have a respondent at all.
 However, in most stepparent adoption cases, there will need to be a termination of the biological parent’s parental rights to move forward with your adoption case.

 What are the main issues in a stepparent adoption case that are decided?

 Keep in mind that Texas law states that your stepchild must live in your home with you for at least six months before the time you are asking the court to grant your adoption.
-There are some exceptions to this rule but having your stepchild in the home with you during this period is generally speaking a good idea.
+There are some exceptions to this rule, but having your stepchild in the home with you during this period is generally speaking a good idea.
 It will give the court a solid history and length of time to decide your suitability as a parent.

 What are the final steps necessary to adopt your stepchild in Texas?